Igalia/cog/docs/running.md

 :  This variable can be set to the name of the platform plug-in module to use and prevent automatically determining which one to use.
    See [id@cog_init] for more information.

+`COG_PLATFORM_PARAMS`
+:  This variable may contain setup parameters for the chosen platform plug-in module.
+The parameters supported by each platform may be found in their respective documentation pages.
+The format of the parameters string is typically (but not always) a comma-separated list of `variable=value` assignments.
+See [id@cog_platform_setup] for more information.